Varietal mix

 Average age: 47 years

-Type de soil: gravel and clay-limestone
+Type of soil: gravel and clay-limestone

 An 1855 Classified Growth, Château Clerc Milon is located in Pauillac.
-Bordering two First Classified Growths, it has 41 hectares (101 acres) of vines in a single sweep, mostly on the beautiful Mousset outcrop overlooking the Gironde estuary.
+Bordering two First Classified Growths, it has 41 hectares (100 acres) of vines in a single sweep, mostly on the beautiful Mousset outcrop overlooking the Gironde estuary.
 The vineyard’s slopes and proximity to the estuary create a unique topography and microclimate.

-The vineyard has five grape varieties typical of the region: Cabernet Sauvignon (54%), Merlot (34.5%), Cabernet Franc (9%), Carmenere (1.5%), including a parcel planted in 1948, and Petit Verdot (1%).
+The vineyard has five grape varieties typical of the region: Cabernet Sauvignon (57.5%), Merlot (33%), Cabernet Franc (7%), Carmenere (1.5%), including a parcel planted in 1948, and Petit Verdot (1%).

 Baron Philippe de Rothschild acquired the estate in 1970; his work was later taken up by his daughter Baroness Philippine, followed by her children Camille and Philippe Sereys de Rothschild and Julien de Beaumarchais de Rothschild.
 Château Clerc Milon has more than ever become a benchmark for excellence in the Médoc, producing a beautifully balanced, elegant and precise wine with considerable ageing potential.

-24% Merlot
+21% Merlot

-14% Cabernet Franc
+10% Cabernet Franc

 New barrels: 50%